Juryyy/Spring-csgo/Readme.md

 - [x] Handles error states (no uncaught exceptions)
 - [x] Uses migrations to prepare database tables
 - [x] Provides web-based documentation of endpoints and models
-- [ ] Includes unit tests for all calculations
+- [x] Includes unit tests for all calculations
-- [ ] Includes integration tests for all endpoints
+- [x] Includes integration tests for all endpoints
-- [ ] Includes performance tests for all endpoints
+- [x] Includes performance tests for all endpoints - done in Python

 ## Endpoints:
 ### Matches

     - GET /matches - get all matches
-    - GET /matches/{map_name} - get matches by map name
+    - GET /matches/{id} - get match by id, with all other data about match
     - GET /matches/maps - get matches count for each map
+    - GET /matches/map/{map_name} - get matches by map name
     - GET /matches/top-map-matches - get list of maps with matches with the highest rounds
-    - GET /matches/{id} - get match by id, with all other data about match

     - POST /matches - create a new match
     - DELETE /matches/{id} - delete a match by id